-Application for (check only one) Basic Training Academy Reserve Training Academy Is Law Enforcement Driving include Refresher Academy Lateral Academy Skills Only Training Academy d?
+Application for (check only one) Basic Training Academy Reserve Training Academy Is Law Enforcement Driving included?
+Refresher Academy Lateral Academy Skills Only Training Academy ☐ Yes ☐ No

 Academy Name Academy Class # (if any)

 Address

 Academy Director's Name Contact Name (if different)

 E-mail: E-mail:

 Telephone: Telephone:

 Expected # of trainees:

-Start Date:
+Start Date: End Date:

 The arrest control discipline for this academy is:

-comply with any of the requirements set out in Board to revoke approval of this academy. ponsored email account, or by an account of the person submitting the
+I certify that I will comply with the requirements of comply with any of the requirements set out in the Board to revoke approval of this academy.
+Electronic submission of this document via a recognized agency-sponso document, satisfies the legal requirements relative to an official signature format, including a paper document bearing a written signature. e POST Rules may be cause for the POST ored email account, or by an account of the person submitting the ure.
+There is no need to submit this document in any other

 Academy Director's Signature Date: